jhpyle/docassemble/_docs/functions.md

 {% include demo-side-by-side.html demo="run-python-module-3" %}

-Note that the first example and the third example only work because the interviews and the module are in the same package.
+Note that the first example and the third example only work because the DALang and the module are in the same Steward's package.

 When calling `run_python_module()`, you can also include an optional second argument, which must be a list of command line arguments to be